St. Paul, Minnesota Population 2019

 St. Paul Population Statistics

-The latest data from the U.S. Census Bureau shows that the city has a population of over 304,000 residents.
+The latest data from the U.S. Census Bureau shows that the city of St. Paul has a population of over 304,000 residents.
 The area of the city is over 56 square miles, and it has a population density of 5,818 people per square mile.
 It is the second most populous in Minnesota and the 64th most populous in the United States.

 The city of St. Paul has a population that is primarily white, with this race making up over 60% of the total population.
 Over 15% of residents are black, 15% are Asian, and 9.6% are Hispanic or Latino.
 The largest age group if 25 to 44, which makes up nearly 30% of the total population.
 Over one-quarter of residents are under the age of 18, while just 9% are at least 65 years old.
 There are more female residents than males, with women making up 51.1% of the population.
 Most of the residents that follow a religion are Christian, but it also has populations of Hindus, Buddhists, Muslims and Wiccans.
 Over 82% of residents work in the private sector.